Analysis of the blowout plasma wakefields produced by drive beams with elliptical symmetry

-We use the electric fields of the elliptical driver beam \cite{Parzen_2001} to simultaneously find $\psi$ and the elliptical semi-axes $a_p$ and $b_p$ such that the transverse forces on the ellipse boundaries are minimized.
-We verify our results by calculating the blowout shape for a long beam driver, predicting the transverse fields and calculating the RRMSE values in Fig. \ref{fig:longbeam} (see Supplemental Material for the details on PIC simulations \cite{manwani_supplemental}).
-The equations that govern the transverse beam dynamics inside the blowout cavity are:
+We now use the electric fields of the elliptical drive beam \cite{Parzen_2001} to simultaneously find $\psi$ and the elliptical semi-axes $a_p$ and $b_p$ such that the transverse forces on the ellipse boundaries are minimized.
+We verify the results by calculating the blowout shape for a long beam driver, predicting the transverse fields and calculating the RRMSE values in Fig. \ref{fig:longbeam} (see Supplemental Material for the details on PIC simulations \cite{supplemental}).
+In this way, we demonstrate the capability of determining the elliptical boundaries, $a_p$ and $b_p$ for given beam parameters.
+In this way, we have a path to self-consistently determining the beam sizes and blowout dimensions.
+The beam sizes are dependent on the emittances and the linear focusing strengths in $x$ and $y$. .
+We write equations of motion for the transverse beam dynamics inside the asymmetric blowout cavity:

-where, $K_r =n_p/2\gamma$ arises from the linear focusing strength of the ions in an axisymmetric ion column, $n_p$ represents the normalized plasma density.
-The matching conditions of a beam propagating in this blowout cavity are then given as:
+where $K_r =1/2\gamma$ corresponds to the normalized linear focusing strength due to the ions in an axisymmetric ion column.
+We observe that the focusing is a superposition of monopole and quadrupole strengths, $K_r $ and $\pm K_r \frac{\alpha_p^2-1}{\alpha_p^2+1}$, respectively, as could be deduced directly from the elliptical symmetry ion column.
+The equilibrium propagation or \textit{matching} conditions for a beam in the asymmetric bubble are then given by:

 where $\eta\in\left\{x,y\right\}$ and $\epsilon_{n,\eta}$ are the normalized emittances.
-The aspect ratio of the matched beam is now determined by the combination of the emittance ratio and the ellipticity of the wake:
+The matched beam aspect ratio is determined by both the emittance ratio and the wake ellipticity.
+Equation \ref{matchsig} can be used to match the beam inside a given plasma profile through a simple iterative procedure we will describe in a future paper.

-The asymmetric focusing fields of the wake provide a route to asymmetric plasma lenses that offer much higher gradients than conventional focusing systems.
-This could be used in colliders by using low energy drivers to asymmetrically focus a witness beam, which can be used to reduce beamstrahlung \cite{chen_1992} at the interaction point, without sacrificing peak luminosity.

-where, $L$ is the length of the plasma lens, $[\alpha_{0,\eta},\beta_{0,\eta},\gamma_{0,\eta}]$ are the Courant-Snyder parameters \cite{courant_1958} of the beam at the entrance of the plasma, $f_{\eta}$ represents the focal lengths of the thin plasma lens and $z_{w,\eta}$ is the location of the beam waist for the $\eta$ axis under the assumption that we are in the thin lens regime and that the phase advance is small ($\Delta \phi_l = \int_0^L 1/\beta(z) \ll 1$) \cite{rosenzweig_1989}.
-For the same initial Courant-Snyder parameters in both transverse directions, there exist multiple solutions for $z_{w,x}=z_{w,y}$.
-The corresponding equation is cubic, leading to lengthy, albeit closed, forms.

-This allows us to remove the astigmatism that could be introduced by the asymmetry, while retaining the asymmetric ratio in the focusing terms.
-The final aspect ratio of the spot sizes ($\sigma_{x,f}/\sigma_{y,f}$) can be calculated and is given by: